mzattera/v4j/docs/005/index.md

 Each transcriber must continuously decide what symbols in the manuscript constitute instances of the same glyph and how each glyph needs to be mapped into one or more transliteration characters.

-However, if we consider the above defined slots as relevant for the structure of terms, we can reasonably assume that each glyph appearing in a slot constitutes a basic unit of information, that is a character in the Voynich alphabet.
+However, if we consider the above defined slots as relevant for the structure of word types, we can reasonably assume that each glyph appearing in a slot constitutes a basic unit of information, that is a character in the Voynich alphabet.
-As far as I know, this is the first time that a possible Voynich alphabet is supported by empirical evidence of an inner structure of Voynich terms.
+As far as I know, this is the first time that a possible Voynich alphabet is supported by empirical evidence of an inner structure of Voynich word types.

 Below, I analyze more in detail some relationships between glyphs, as they appear in slots, and EVA characters.